kensanata/spellcasters/Taurnalin.md

 **...** (2)

-**Animate tree** (3) turns a tree into a treant for 20m (HD 8 AC 8 2d6/2d6 F8 MV 6; surprise foes 1–3/6).
-The treant speaks your language and is as helpful as it can.
+**Awaken tree** (3) turns a tree into a treant (HD 8 AC 8 2d6/2d6 F8
+MV 6; surprise foes 1–3/6).
+The treant speaks your language and is as helpful as it can in the immediate situation.
+As soon as politely possible it wanders off, wanting to finally see the world after all these years.

 **...** (3)